A Novel Method to Constrain Tidal Quality Factor from A Non-synchronized Exoplanetary System: Autonomous system

-Here, let $\bm{x_*}(t)$ be the unique solution of the initial value problem for equation (\ref{eq:autonomous}) when $\bm{x}(0)=\bm x_\mathrm{init}$, where $\bm{x}_\mathrm{init}$ is a particular vector.
-In this case, $\bm{x_*}(t-t_0)$ for an arbitrarily selected time $t_0$ solves the initial value problem for equation (\ref{eq:autonomous}) when $\bm{x}(t_0)=\bm x_\mathrm{init}$.
-Therefore, we find that the trajectory is determined independently of the value of $t$.
+Here, let $\bm{x_*}(t)$ be the unique solution of the initial-value problem for equation (\ref{eq:autonomous}) when $\bm{x}(0)=\bm x_\mathrm{init}$, where $\bm{x}_\mathrm{init}$ is a particular vector.
+In this case, $\bm{x_*}(t-t_0)$ for an arbitrarily selected time $t_0$ solves the initial-value problem for equation (\ref{eq:autonomous}) when $\bm{x}(t_0)=\bm x_\mathrm{init}$.
+Therefore, we find that the trajectory in the phase space is determined independently of the value of $t$.
 Moreover, it indicates that two trajectories that pass through the same point are identical, which is equivalent to that two different trajectories have no intersection.